Undergraduate Satisfactory Academic Progress (SAP) Policy for Financial Aid Eligibility

 Federal Direct Loan borrowers who drop to fewer than six credits will have their remaining loan canceled.
 They will need to reapply for the loan if funding for subsequent quarters is desired.

 Recipients of the Washington State Need Grant or the Washington State Work-Study Program must complete 12 credits or the term's attempted credits, whichever is less.
-If a student completes less than 50 percent of the attempted credits for one quarter or at least 50 percent of the attempted credits for two consecutive quarters, subsequent disbursements will be canceled until the student makes up the deficiency and again becomes eligible.
+If a student completes less than 50 percent of the attempted credits for one quarter or at least 50 percent but less than 100 percent of the attempted credits for two consecutive quarters, subsequent disbursements will be canceled until the student makes up the deficiency and again becomes eligible.

 Reinstatement of Financial Aid Eligibility